 The reason why you need a new mechanical system is that the lead screws in benchtop mills have backlash and are not really built for CNC operation.

 Ball screws have very little backlash and are an excellent choice for the drive of a CNC.

-There are a few companies that sell the conversion kit with all the mechanical components, but I strongly recommend that you buy it from Heavy Metal CNC (CNC conversion kits).
+There are a few companies that sell the conversion kit with all the mechanical components, but I strongly recommend that you buy it from Arizona CNC (CNC conversion kits).